New Survey: Barrier-free Cleveland

 Appalachia Rising aims to build momentum toward an alternative land-based future for the state of West Virginia.
 West Virginia is defined by its land.
 The state’s hills, hollers, valleys, rivers, creeks, and forests have been deeply embedded in the culture of communities for generations.
 But the accumulated depletion of natural resources has perpetuated a cycle of boom and bust throughout the state’s history.
 This rhythm has left landscapes scarred, communities abandoned, and generations struggling to redefine the future.
 How can we build momentum for an alternative future that prioritizes the uniqueness and resilience of West Virginia’s people and places?
 What if the shared reverence for land is leveraged instead toward planning and designing new relationships with the state’s natural resources and natural beauty?
 West Virginia’s landscapes could again become the state’s greatest assets.
 Through the lens of the American Roundtable themes, five local contributors document the successes, failures, and opportunities of alternative West Virginia land-based ventures.
 These projects include new forms of infrastructure, recreational landscapes, reforestation initiatives, urban agriculture, and renovated public spaces.
 The landscapes imagined and the projects documented inspire a new narrative for West Virginia and a future that is even more wild and wonderful than it is today.

 Nina Chase is a West Virginia native and Pittsburgh-based landscape architect.
-S
+She is the co-founder of Merritt Chase.

 Photo credit: Rebecca Kiger (Grow Ohio Valley, Wheeling, WV)